gregid/standard-resource/docs/resources/type.md

 Typically, resources of the same type share a similar structure.
 You can define a [schema](../glossary.md#schema) that allows you to specify this structure for each of your resource types.

-By defining a schema, you can use more features of Standard Resource, and they can also be helpful in preventing certain kinds of errors.
+By defining a schema, you can use more features of Standard Resource.
+Schemas can also be helpful in preventing certain kinds of errors.

 To learn more about schemas, refer to the [schemas guide](./schemas.md).